galvao/RTFM/README.md

 ##### Available Translations: None at the time [(Submit yours via PR)](https://github.com/galvao/RTFM)

-It's time people realize that the most effort they put on questions they ask better and faster responses they'll get.
+It's time people realize that the more effort they put into questions they ask, the better and faster responses they'll get.

 It's time we stop enabling people who are too lazy to have some basic common sense when asking questions.